 You can get active in lots of ways, but walking is one of the easiest!
 For most people, it’s safe, easy to stick with, and low- or no-cost.
 It doesn’t require any special skills or equipment.
 For such a simple activity, it has so many benefits.

-For every hour of brisk walking, life expectancy for some people may increase by two hours.
-Research has shown that walking at least 150 minutes a week can help you:
+Research has shown that walking at a lively pace at least 150 minutes a week can help you:

-- Reduce your risk of serious diseases like heart disease, stroke, diabetes and cancer.
+- Reduce your risk of serious diseases like heart disease, stroke, diabetes and several types of cancer.

 - Improve your blood pressure, blood sugar and blood cholesterol levels.